• Skip to primary navigation

 hand holding up a single puff pastry pumpkin spice pinwheel

-How to make pumpkin pie pinwheels
+How to make pumpkin pie pinwheels step-by-step

 Step 1: Start by preheating your oven to the temperature shown on your puff pastry package.
 This will vary from brand to brand but it will usually be somewhere around 400°F/200°C. Line a large tray with baking paper.